adienanimeesha/Team55_Deploy/Documents/business_model_canvas.md

 - Direct linking from timetable entries to UQ Maps for campus-specific navigation, eliminating the manual step of copying building names into Google Maps.

 - Word of mouth and peer recommendation, which interviews showed is how many students discover university tools in practice.

+- **Customer Relationships**

+- Automated, self-service interaction where the system handles contextual work (calculating travel time, sending departure reminders) so students do not have to.

+- Personalised, context-sensitive communication — for example, actionable departure alerts tied to specific classes rather than generic course announcements.

+- Low-friction onboarding that surfaces the tool proactively during orientation and first-week communications, rather than requiring students to discover it on their own.

+**Revenue Streams**

+- University-funded as part of student services infrastructure, since the product supports student engagement, retention, and on-time attendance.

+- No direct cost to students — the tool addresses a gap in the university's own digital ecosystem and should be treated as part of that infrastructure.

+- Potential licensing or partnership value if the solution proves effective and is adapted for other universities facing similar platform fragmentation.